 The most important thing you need to remember is that you should only work on a product that you’re sure people really need.
 At Stage 1, do customer interview to help define your product/market fit.

 Let’s say you’re determined to help people solve relationship problems.
 Oh wait, there are therapists for that.
 But you’ve gone one step further and decided to create an app that will solve relationship problems.
 Naturally, you expect your app to hit the mass market – this is where you expect your income to come from.

 However, there’s one little problem with that.
 An app like that can only help people who know they have problems, and who are looking for solutions.
 But most of the time, people have trouble describing what is wrong, or admitting that something is wrong, for that matter.

 Conclusion: you can’t sell a problem-solving app to people who don’t realize or understand their problems.
 Sadly, you will soon fail with a venture like this.

 However, not all is lost.
-To help your product survive, you could have talked to people about:
+To help your product survive, you could have applied customer discovery questions:

 - Are they in a relationship?
 If yes, what kind: are they married, do they have kids or just dating?

 - How long have they been in this relationship?